guerreropaula/synthetic-corpus-ca-es/README.md

 # Building a Synthetic Parallel Catalan–Spanish Corpus of Literary Texts

 This repository contains the code and methodology for creating, processing, and analyzing a synthetic parallel bilingual corpus (ca-es).
-The corpus comprises 63 literary documents published between 1905 and 1948, automatically translated using Gemma-27B-IT.
+The corpus comprises 63 literary documents (totaling ∼1,6 million words) published between 1905 and 1948, automatically translated using Gemma-27B-IT.

 The corpus is intended as a back-translation resource for training machine translation systems.